ulfschneider/ulfschneider.github.io/_posts/blog/2012-08-31-art-in-work.md

 ---
 layout: post
 title:  The art in our work
+subtitle: Challenging the status quo is art
 date:   2012-08-31
 message:
 banner:
 bottomline:
 author:
-abstract: The Agile Manifesto represents a force that is behind any concrete agile procedure like XP, Scrum or Kanban.
-This force attracts certain people and companies.
-In this text I will examine some perspectives to come to a better understanding of the underlying movements.
+abstract: The Agile Manifesto represents a force that is behind any concrete Agile procedure like XP, Scrum or Kanban.
+This force, the culture to challenge the status quo, attracts certain people and companies.
 ---
 This text was first published in OBJEKTspektrum, issue 5/2012, under the title [„Die Kunst in der Arbeit, eine Herausforderung des Status quo“][schneider2012].
 I have enhanced and translated the initial document to publish it here.

-The Agile Manifesto [[Beck et al. 2001]][agilemanifesto] represents a force that is behind any concrete agile procedure like XP, Scrum or Kanban.
-This force attracts certain people and companies.
-In this text I will examine some perspectives to come to a better understanding of the underlying movements.
+The Agile Manifesto [[Beck et al. 2001]][agilemanifesto] represents a force that is behind any concrete Agile procedure like XP, Scrum or Kanban.
+This force, the culture to challenge the status quo, attracts certain people and companies.

 People
 ---